What are Glassy Eyes?

 Treatment

 Medicated or OTC eye drops are commonly used to treat dry eyes.
 Surgery to block tear ducts may be necessary to conserve tears in severe cases that are not relieved by medication.
+You should contact your surgeon if you’re experiencing dry eyes after eye surgery.

 4. Dehydration

-Dehydration is a common cause of glassy eyes, especially in children, because of a decrease in tear production.
+Dehydration is a common cause of glassy eyes, especially in children, because of decreased tear production.
+Severe dehydration can lead to serious health consequences, including:

 - Seizures